t-nicole13/Ride_Share_Analysis/README.md

-# PyBer_Analysis
+# Ride_Share_Analysis

-## Original Objective
+## Objective

-- Goal: Improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+For this project, I analyzed data for ride sharing services to determine how often different types of cities use this service.
+My goal is to figure out how ride sharing can be increased in underserved areas.

-- Tasks:
+### Tasks:
-    - Analyze all ride-share date at PyBer from Jan to early May 2019.
+    - Analyzed all ride share data from Jan to early May 2019.
-    - Create a visualization of my findings.
+    - Created a visualization of my findings.
+(Matplotlib)

-## New Objective
-- Tasks
-    - Create a summary DataFrame of the ride-sharing data by city type.
+    - Created a summary DataFrame of the ride sharing data by city type.
+(Pandas)
-    - Create a multiple-line graph that shows the total weekly fares for each city type.
+    - Created a multiple-line graph that shows the total weekly fares for each city type.
 (Pandas, Matplotlib)
-    - Submit a written report that summarizes how the data differs by city type and how those differences can be used by the decision-makers at PyBer.

-- Deliverable 1: groupby(), count(), map(), sum()
-- Deliverable 2: object-oriented interface method, annotations, groupby(), sum(), pivot(), resample()
-- Deliverable 3: README.md

 ## Resources

+### Libraries
+- Matplotlib 3.5.0 (graphing)
-- Libraries: Matplotlib 3.5.0 (graphing), Numpy 1.20.3 (numerical mathematics), Pandas 1.3.5 (data analysis), SciPy 1.7.3 (mathematical computing)
+- Numpy 1.20.3 (numerical mathematics)
+- Pandas 1.3.5 (data analysis)
+- SciPy 1.7.3 (mathematical computing)

+### Sofware
+- Python 3.7.11
-- Sofware: Python 3.7.11, Jupyter Notebook 6.4.5
+- Jupyter Notebook 6.4.5

+### Data
 - city_data.csv
 - ride_data.csv
 - PyBer_ride_data.csv

-## Original Results
-- Statistical Analysis by City Type
-    - Urban cities have the highest driver, rider, and fare count.
-However, rural cities have a higher average fare.
-    - Rural cities have the lowest driver, rider, and fare count.

-## New Results
+## Results

-- Summary of ride-sharing data by city type
--
+### Summary of Ride Sharing Data By City Type

 ![PyBer_Summary](https://user-images.githubusercontent.com/33010018/150711580-5ac53f8f-8131-4934-8dd6-152bdea5ebff.png)

-- Total weekly fares for each city type
--
+ - Urban cities have the highest total number of drivers, total number of riders, and total fare price.
+ - Rural cities have a higher average fare price.
+ - Rural cities have the lowest driver count, rider count, and total fare price.

+### Total Weekly Fares For Each City Type

 ![Fares_by_wk](https://user-images.githubusercontent.com/33010018/150711594-c7645b74-8444-40cf-a727-cbb90e197f57.png)

 - Urban cities have the highest total fares per week and the lowest average fare per ride ($24.53).
-- Rural cities have the lowest total fare per week and the higest average fare per ride ($34.62)
+- Rural cities have the lowest total fares per week and the higest average fare per ride ($34.62)

-## Summary
+## Analysis On How We Can Increase Ride Sharing
-- We could increase the total rides in rural cities by decreasing the fare.
+- We could increase the total number of rides in rural cities by decreasing the fare price.
-- We could increase the total rides in rural cities by increasing the total number of drivers in rural areas.
+- We could increase the total number of rides in rural cities by increasing the total number of drivers in rural areas.
-- We could increase the fare in the suburbs and decrease the fare in the rural areas.
-- Since urban cities are usually more densely populated, we could decrease the fare and maybe more people will use our service.
+- Since urban cities are usually more densely populated, we could decrease the fare price and maybe more people will use ride sharing services.